 1) Place infrastructure components which are involved in the receipt, processing, storage, or transmission of FTI on a separate vLAN.

-- Publication 1075, Tax Information Security Guidelines For Federal, State and Local Agencies
+- Publication 1075 (PDF), Tax Information Security Guidelines For Federal, State and Local Agencies

 - NIST SP 800-53 Revision 4, Recommended Security Controls for Federal Information Systems and Organizations